FravBox/YagCCs/Thread Management/readme.md

 # THREAD MANAGEMENT - ABOUT
-A set of custom commands for all sorts of Thread features!
+**A set of custom commands for all sorts of Thread features!**

 `/learn/` contains heavily commented proof of concept code for saving a thread to the db and making a thread list command.
 You can use this to help you make your own thread-based commands.
-There's also some randomf acts I learned about threads in there.
+There's also some random facts I learned about threads in there.

 **Table of Contents**
 1. Main features/pictures